Solar financing options

 These options are available nationally and have experience with solar loans and no large origination fees.
 These solar loans average interest rates around 5% and often include 0% bridge loans until your Tax Credits come in the following year.
 These types of loans have a filing fee generally no greater than $300.

-- Clean Energy Credit Union – Solar United Neighbors is a field of membership partner with the CECU so any SUN member can join this credit union free of charge.
+- Clean Energy Credit Union – Solar United Neighbors is a field of membership partner with the CECU so any SUN member can join this credit union and anyone can join SUN when applying for a loan or account on the CECU website.
+(They also have a carbon calculator estimator to show the impact of putting money into one of their savings accounts.)

-- Community First Credit Union – Solar United Neighbors is an association partner with the C1CU so any SUN member can join this credit union free of charge.
+- Community First Credit Union – Solar United Neighbors is an association partner with the C1CU so any SUN member can join this credit union and anyone can join SUN when applying for a loan or account on the C1CU website.

 Home Equity Loans